-The Collaboration Agreement will be managed on an overall basis by a project leader from each of the Company and Juno Therapeutics.
-The project leaders will serve as the contact point between the parties with respect to the research program and will be primarily responsible for facilitating the flow of information, interaction, and collaboration between the parties.
-In addition, the activities under the Collaboration Agreement during the Research Program Term will be governed by a joint research committee ("JRC") formed by an equal number of representatives from the Company and Juno Therapeutics.
-The JRC will oversee, review and recommend direction of the research program.
-Among other responsibilities, the JRC will monitor and report research progress and ensure open and frequent exchange between the parties regarding research program activities.
+The Amended Collaboration Agreement is being managed on an overall basis by a project leader from each of the Company and Juno Therapeutics.
+The project leaders serve as the contact point between the parties with respect to the research program and are primarily responsible for facilitating the flow of information, interaction, and collaboration between the parties.
+In addition, the research and development activities under the Amended Collaboration Agreement during the Research Program Term are governed by a joint research committee ("JRC") formed by an equal number of representatives from the Company and Juno Therapeutics.
+The JRC oversees, reviews and recommends direction of the research program.
+Among other responsibilities, the JRC monitors and reports research progress and ensures open and frequent exchange between the parties regarding research program activities.
+The Amended Collaboration Agreement did not alter the governance provisions in the Collaboration Agreement.